nvnieuwk/nf-samplesheet-conversion/README.md

 # Nextflow Samplesheet Conversion
+Progress of this repository will be added to the `nf-validation` plugin for Nextflow!

 A script to validate a samplesheet (in CSV, TSV or YAML format) and convert it to a Nextflow channel.

 No external dependencies are needed to run this script.
 All required functionality is already installed along `nextflow`.